The next time you’re tempted to kick back and reach for the remote, why not explore the world’s most famous museums and attractions instead?

-Grand Canyon National Park, Arizona: Stretch your online legs with a virtual hike on the Corridor Trails with the Phantom Ranch Tour or take the Colorado River Raft Tour through the Grand Canyon.
+Grand Canyon National Park, Arizona: Stretch your online legs with a virtual hike.
 Hungry for more?
 Embark on one or all three virtual field trips exploring the Grand Canyon, presented by Arizona State University.

 Yosemite National Park, California: Enjoy colorful, panoramic views of natural beauty and audio guidance with the Virtual Yosemite Tour of one of America’s most visited and cherished national parks.
 Check out “Navigating Virtual Yosemite” before lacing up those hiking slippers to get the most from your virtual tour.